OWASP/www-chapter-los-angeles/index.md

 Contact us for detail via [sponsorship.la@owasp.org](mailto:sponsorship.la@owasp.org)

 ## Events

 We are on Luma.
-For the list of latest events please join our community https://luma.com/owaspla
+For the list of latest events and to register please join our community [lu.ma/owaspla](https://lu.ma/owaspla)

 ## Monthly Sponsors